mackdoyle/osx-auto-config/README.md

 -s Show all supported applications.
 -h Show help.
 ```
-To run the default, and install an opinionated selection of apps, execute the following command from within the `auto-osx-config` directory.
+To run the default, and install an opinionated selection of apps, execute the following command from within the `elevate` directory.

 ```bash
 ./elevate.sh -a